The Vegan Suite at Hilton London Bankside

 Vegan Interior Design, Europe & UK, Hotel Interior Design

-What’s the connection between the Vegan Suite at Hilton London Bankside and pineapples aka the King of Fruits?
+What’s the connection between the Vegan Suite at the Hilton London Bankside and pineapples aka the King of Fruits?
 What’s a vegan suite anyway you may ask?

 I stumbled across the Hilton London Bankside vegan suite during my recent research about vegan materials and vegan interior designAs an ex-hotelier, come interior designer and hotel blogger and as a vegan, I was curious to find out more.